joseph-roitman/pytest-snapshot/README.rst

 Features
 --------

-* snapshot testing of strings
+* snapshot testing of strings ands bytes
-* snapshot testing of collections of strings
+* snapshot testing of collections of strings and bytes
 * the user has complete control over the snapshot file path and content